silverstripe/silverstripe-framework/docs/en/03_Upgrading/index.md

 ### Manually update deprecated API references

-SilverStripe 4 introduces many of small and big API changes.
+SilverStripe 4 introduces many API changes.
 To update deprecated API references manually, you have to go through each one of your project files.
+Read the changelogs for [4.0.0](/changelogs/4.0.0/), [4.1.0](/changelogs/4.1.0/) and [4.2.0](/changelogs/4.2.0/)

-[Read the SilverStripe 4 change logs](/changelogs/4.0.0/) for a comprehensive list of what has changed.
+for a comprehensive overview.

 ### Finalising the deprecated API update
 At this stage, your site should be using only SilverStripe 4 API logic.